And Be a Villain: Plot summary

-After the blackmail story is published Walter Anderson, the president of the soft drink company, tries to end Wolfe's investigations by paying him off and announcing that his company is withdrawing sponsorship from Fraser's show.
-With no further leads, Wolfe sends Archie to Fraser and her entourage with a fake letter implicating Elinor Vance in order to try and shake a response out of the suspects.
+After the blackmail story is published, Walter Anderson, president of the soft drink company, tries to end Wolfe's investigations by paying him off and announcing that his company is withdrawing sponsorship from Fraser's show.
+With no further leads, Wolfe sends Archie to Fraser and her entourage with a fake letter implicating Elinor Vance to shake a response out of the suspects.
 During the meeting, Deborah Koppel dies after eating a piece of candy laced with cyanide.
 Discovering the letter on Archie, the police threaten to charge him with obstructing justice, but they are interrupted by a phone call from a rival radio station.
 Wolfe has announced that he knows the identity of the murderer and threatens to reveal it on-air that night.

 To avoid humiliation, the charges against Archie are dismissed and Wolfe is permitted to reveal the identity of the murderer in his office.
 Once the suspects have arrived, Wolfe presses Anderson to reveal the reason he tried to terminate his contract with Wolfe and Fraser's show.
-Anderson had discovered that Madeline Fraser had received blackmail letters, and it is revealed that Fraser was being accused of murdering her husband years before.
+Anderson had discovered that Madeline Fraser had received blackmail letters, and reveals that Fraser was being accused of murdering her husband years before.
 However, while the blackmail syndicate had previously created false claims about their victims to slander them, in this case they had unwittingly stumbled upon the truth – Fraser had in fact murdered her husband.
 Fraser murdered Orchard and Poole to conceal her secret, and Koppel when she began to suspect the truth.
 Fraser is arrested and charged with murder.
-The novel ends with Wolfe receiving a phone call from Zeck, congratulating him on solving the case — and warning him not to interfere in the crime lord's affairs.
+The novel ends with Wolfe receiving a phone call from Zeck, congratulating him on solving the case and warning him not to interfere in the crime lord's affairs.